Things to Do

 BAM (Boise Art Museum)

-Don't explore Julia Davis park without a stop by BAM at some point.
+Explore Julia Davis park and be sure to stop by BAM at some point.
 Rotating exhibitions always offer something new to explore.

 10 am - 5 pm

 670 Julia Davis Dr, Boise, ID 83702